Document last revised 18/03/14

 Save, Delete, Modify

 This section describes the functions of the VR-Editor object dialog.

 Object 'Size' Page

 Object 'Shape' Page

-Using the Supplied Geometry Libraries, Displaying Geometry File Shapes, Importing Shapemaker Geometry, Loading CAD Geometries, Importing CAD geometries by Group, Applying Textures, Body-Fitted Co-ordinates
+Using the Supplied Geometry Libraries, Displaying Geometry File Shapes, Importing Shapemaker Geometry, Loading CAD Geometries, Importing CAD geometries by Group, Applying Textures, Drag and Drop, Body-Fitted Co-ordinates

 Object 'Options' Page

 Rotation Centre, Rotation Mode, Rotate Object Face, Hide Object, Wireframe, Object Affects Grid, Object Constrained by Domain